Short-Form Writing Creator + Analyzer

 Problem

-Instructors often spend too much time drafting up a prompt for their assessment.
+Instructors often spend too much time drafting up a prompt for their short-form writing assessment.
 When they do finalize their prompt for their assessment, they find grading each student response tedious and slow.

 Process